ioccc-src/mkiocccentry/jparse/json_util_README.md

 # Command line utilities that read and process JSON in different ways

+## WARNING: status of the tools

+### XXX - remove this WARNING once the tools are complete - XXX

+Please be advised that the tools `jfmt`, `jval` and `jnamval` are **VERY INCOMPLETE** and **WILL BE HEAVILY MODIFIED**.
+It is also highly likely that they will be almost **entirely rewritten** as things changed as they were first worked on.
+Almost everything will be redone at this point.
+When this is done this notice will be removed.

 ## Introduction to this document

 NOTE: Please see [json_README.md](./json_README.md) for some important **JSON